 The safety of all our children is everyone’s responsibility, and we expect all parents and visitors to follow our traffic patterns and rules.
 Thank you for your increased awareness of students and staff while driving on school grounds, and remember that the speed limit in our school zone is 5 miles per hour on school days.
 Please stop at the crosswalks and the stop signs along Shabonee Trail.
 As a reminder, Shabonee Trail is a ONE-WAY from Moon Hill Drive to Pfingsten Road.
-For the safety of everyone, and in accordance with Illinois law, please refrain from using your cell phone while driving on school grounds.
-Your undivided attention should be on the safety of ALL our children.
+For the safety of everyone and per Illinois law, please refrain from using your cell phone while driving on school grounds.
+Your undivided attention should be on the safety of all children.

 We realize that families have multiple children attending Shabonee School.
 We recommend that siblings meet together at one of the dismissal locations, preferably at the location of the youngest child.

 Throughout the school year, some students walk to and from school.
 Students should exercise extreme caution and cross heavily traveled intersections only where controlled by stop lights or crossing guards.
 On occasion, sidewalks may not be able to be cleared.
 Parents are asked to transport their children or make special travel arrangements with neighbors or classmates if they feel their child’s safety is or may be impaired due to inclement weather.